 - Office environment – Is our office environment conducive to maximising our employees’ productivity?
 Could we change our working hours/reporting structure/desk space to make people more comfortable?

 Preparing a checklist is a great way to ensure nothing is forgotten and to save you the hassle, we have prepared MYOB Exo and MYOB Advanced EOFY Checklists free to download on our Training Portal.
 Download yours now and ensure this EOFY is as stress-free as possible.

 *Access the Kilimanjaro Consulting Training Portal requires a simple and free registration*

 While it is difficult to take time out from the daily chaos of putting out the bushfires, a long-term or strategic plan is essential to guide your business to success.
 Long-term planning is essentially divided into two parts:

 - What is in my control (inside the business) that I can improve on?

 - What is outside my control (the external environment) that I must react to?

 Once you have established what these internal and external factors are, a classic approach to strategic planning is to combine these into a SWOT analysis.
 (Strengths, Weaknesses, Opportunities, Threats).
 Having identified the things that you can improve on, put plans into action to address these.
 Then, use your strengths to offset any threats you have identified.
-Strengths should also be used to take advantage of any opportunities you have identified in the external environment.
-Try to avoid matching weaknesses (the things you are not good at) with opportunities, as this is likely to lead to failure and unnecessary stress.
+These will help you take advantage of any opportunities you have identified in the external environment.
+Try to avoid matching weaknesses (the things you are not good at) with opportunities, as this is likely to lead to failure and unnecessary.